Romson-Niega/romson-niega/README.md

 - I'm currently employed at County of Los Angeles, https://isd.lacounty.gov
 - How to reach me: https://www.linkedin.com/in/romson-niega/

-- Configured the network interfaces on Cisco’s firewall, defining IP addresses, subnet masks, and default gateway settings.
+- Configure the network interfaces on Cisco’s firewall, defining IP addresses, subnet masks, and default gateway settings.
 - Create security policies to allow or deny traffic between different security zones, specifying rules based on applications, users, and services.
  - Validate NAT policies to ensure IP address translations are working as expected and not causing any connectivity issues.
 - Document information security processes and procedures.